Papaya

-The papaya (/pəˈpaɪə/, /pəˈpɑːjə/), papaw, (/pəˈpɔː/) or pawpaw (/ˈpɔːpɔː/) is the plant species Carica papaya, one of the 21 accepted species in the genus Carica of the family Caricaceae.
-Papaya is also the name of its fruit.
+The papaya (/pəˈpaɪə/, /pəˈpɑːjə/) is the plant species Carica papaya, one of the 3 accepted species in the genus Carica of the family Caricaceae.

 It was first domesticated in Mesoamerica, within modern-day southern Mexico and Central America.
 It is grown in several countries in regions with a tropical climate.
-In 2022, India produced 38% of the world's supply of papayas.
+In 2024, India was the leading producer, accounting for 36% of the world total.

-Etymology
+Etymology and common names

-The word papaya derives from the Caribbean Taíno "paapaía" and is also the name for the plant.
-Some etymologists argue that the word comes from the Mayan "páapay-ya", which means "mottled sapote".
-However, the most commonly accepted etymology is the Taíno one, although it is possible that both word origins are interrelated.
-The name papaw or pawpaw is used alternatively for the fruit only in some regions, that name generally referring to Asimina triloba, an unrelated tree and fruit.
+The word papaya derives from the Arawakan languages of the West Indies, and is also the name for the plant.
+It was first used in English around 1600 in reference to the fruit and tree.

+In some regions, such as Australia, it may be called papaw or pawpaw.
+In Australian English, pawpaw and papaya denote the fruit of different cultivars of Carica papaya: the former for "larger fruits with yellow flesh" and the latter for "more elongated fruits with distinctively orange red flesh".

+In the United States, papaw and pawpaw are names for a different plant and fruit, Asimina triloba, which is unrelated to the papaya.

 Description

-The papaya is a small, sparsely branched tree, usually with a single stem growing from 5 to 10 m tall, with spirally arranged leaves confined to the top of the trunk.
+The papaya is a large herbaceous plant, usually with a single stem growing from 5 to 10 m tall, with spirally arranged leaves confined to the top of the trunk.
 The lower trunk is conspicuously scarred where leaves and fruit were borne.
 The leaves are large, 50–70 cm in diameter, deeply palmately lobed, with seven lobes.
 All plant parts contain latex in articulated laticifers.